xytovl/steam-runtime-tools/docs/container-runtime.md

 and [cannot be used](#why) as a
 [`LD_LIBRARY_PATH` runtime][ldlp].

-At the time of writing, soldier is used as a runtime environment for Proton 5.13 or later, which are compiled against the newer library stack and would not be compatible with scout.
+soldier is used as a runtime environment for Proton versions 5.13 to 7.0, which are compiled against the newer library stack and would not be compatible with scout.
+Newer versions of Proton use a newer runtime (see below).

 Native Linux games that require soldier cannot currently be released on Steam.
 The next-generation runtime for native Linux games is intended to be